 The ALRC will further develop online resources and communication strategies to maximise access to its processes by the Australian community, to ensure that the community’s highly valued contribution to law reform continues to be facilitated, for example through web-based discussion forums, blogs, e-newsletters and online submission processes.

 As required by its Act, the ALRC also will have regard to relevant international obligations; the potential impact of its recommendations on the costs of getting access to and dispensing justice; and personal rights and liberties, ensuring that citizens are not unduly dependent on administrative rather than judicial decisions.

 Staff of the ALRC will speak at conferences, seminars and meetings of professional and community groups about the work of the ALRC and law reform processes generally and will engage in other consultative and educational activities relating to the ALRC’s current and past inquiries.

 As the ALRC’s recommendations must represent international best practice, the ALRC will also engage with other law reform and expert bodies internationally to share information and ideas and to benchmark ALRC practices and procedures.

 Where the ALRC has made relevant recommendations or has acquired special expertise or experience, it will also make submissions to inquiries undertaken by other bodies, especially parliamentary committees, on the law reform issues raised in those inquiries.

-The ALRC will conduct inquiries as referred by the Attorney-General and will:
+The ALRC will conduct inquiries as referred by the government and will:

-- the number of visitors to the ALRC’s website
+the number of visitors to the ALRC website;

 Using the number of citations of ALRC reports provides an indication of the success of the ALRC’s strategies in achieving legal and academic expert engagement.